dmitry-grinko/email-management-system/readme.md

 ## Description

-This repository is created to demonstrate the integration capabilities of OpenAI and Notion API.
-The idea is that when a user copies a specific email, pastes it into our frontend input, and clicks the 'Parse' button, the system parses this text and saves it in a specific table in our Notion app.
+This repository demonstrates an automated email management system that integrates Gmail API, OpenAI, and Notion API.
+The system intelligently processes your emails using OpenAI's advanced language models to extract key information, categorize content, and automatically organize it in your Notion database.
+This powerful integration helps you maintain a structured knowledge base from your email communications, making it easier to track important information, follow up on tasks, and maintain a searchable archive of your email correspondence.

 ## Stack

-Angular 19, AWS Lambda, S3, Terraform, Github Actions
+Angular 19, AWS Lambda, S3, Terraform, Github Actions, Gmail API, OpenAI API, Notion API

 ## Architecture

 ![Architecture](https://raw.githubusercontent.com/dmitry-grinko/email-management-system/refs/heads/main/image.png)

-## TODO
+## Updates

-#### Frontend:
-- Setup Angular app ✅
-- Environment Variables
-- Create auth components ✅
-- Auth Guards
-- Interceptor for API Headers
-- Notion API Service
+- 03/02/2025 - 03/03/2025 - integrating Gmail API
-- S3 Service
-- User Data Service
-- OpenAI Service
-- Notification Service (API Gateway websockets)

-#### Backend:
-- AWS Congnito Authorization
-- S3Lambda
-- DataPreparationLambda
-- OpenAILambda
-- User Data Lambda
-- NotionAPILambda

-#### Infrastructure:
-- S3 bucket for the terraform state ✅
-- S3 bucket terraform module for frontend
-- S3 bucket terraform module to store emails
-- API GW module terraform module
-- CloudFront terraform module
-- Cognito terraform module
-- Step Functions terraform module
-- WAF terraform module
-- Lambda terraform module

-#### CI/CD:
-- Github Actions pipeline ✅
-- Github Actions secrets ✅
-- Script to update environment variables for Angular